Topography of Yamunotri Temple

-.
-There is also a pleasantly warm water tank the Yamuna Bai Kund, built about 110 years before and is used for holy bath.
+A frozen lake of ice on the top of Kalind Parvat, at a height of 4,421 metres and almost a kilometre further up is the source of the Yamuna but since the approach to it, is extremely unsafe, the temple has been built at the foothill.
 Yamunotri stands on the western border of the great peak of Banderpoonch 6,315 metres high and is always snow-clad.
+There is also a pleasantly warm water tank the Yamuna Bai Kund, built about 110 years ago and is used for holy bath.
 It forms the dividing line of the Hanumanganga and the Tons River, which is a tributary of the Yamuna.
-The valley of the Tons is to the west of the Yamuna; it collects the waters of Har-ki-Doon, a high level field surrounded by glaciers, and the Banderpoonch glacier.
+The valley of the Tons is to the west of the Yamuna.
+It collects the waters of Har-ki-Doon, a high level field surrounded by glaciers, and the Banderpoonch glacier.

-The Pandas of Yamunotri
+Pandas of Yamunotri Temple

-Opening and Closing dates of the Temple
+Opening and Closing dates of the Yamunotri Temple

 The Temple opens on the religious day of 'Akshaya-Tritya', which falls, generally, during the last week of April or the first week of May.
 The closing day is always on the sacred day of Diwali after a brief ceremony.
 After visiting the structure of the Yamuna, it is only natural for the pilgrim to be filled with a desire to visit Gangotri where the Ganga unwillingly came down from the Heavens to bestow life on 60,000 distressed souls.